PrEP is a medication that is used as an HIV prevention strategy by those of us who are HIV-negative.

 Bodies are diverse.
 Some bodies have a penis and an anus that can be used for sex, some bodies have a front-hole (sometimes called a vagina) and an anus that can be used for sex.
 The kind of body, and body parts that we have changes the ways that we might need to take PrEP.

-For anal sex it is considered necessary to have been on PrEP for seven days for it to be fully effective at preventing HIV.
-If we are having front-hole sex (vaginal) it can take up to 21 days for PrEP to be fully effective.
-The tissues in the front-hole are different than the tissues in the ass which means that we may need to adapt our PrEP strategy a little bit to make sure we are covered.
+It is necessary to have been on PrEP for seven days for it to be fully effective at preventing HIV.
+If we are having receptive frontal/vaginal sex, almost perfect adherence is required, meaning taking PrEP daily with very few missed doses.
+The tissues in the front-hole are different than the tissues in the ass which means that we may need to be more diligent about taking PrEP daily to make sure we are covered.

 In addition to this, those of us having front-hole sex need to make sure that we take PrEP every day, missing a few doses as possible.
 This means that on-demand PrEP is not effective when it comes to front hole sex.